hashicorp/vault/website/source/api/overview.html.md

 ```

 The Vault CLI always adds this header to every request, regardless of whether
 the request is being sent to a Vault Agent or directly to a Vault Server.
+In
+addition, the Vauld SDK always adds this header to every request.

 ## Help